thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 $ ./iks-scripts/deploy-istio-ingress-v1.sh
 $ ./iks-scripts/show-urls.sh
 ```

+Now we using the **‘web-api/v1/getmultiple‘** endpoint from CURL and from the web-app.

 The sequence diagram below shows a simplified view how the **‘Authors’** REST API is used to get all articles in a JSON format.

 ![rest-api-sequencediagram](images/rest-api-sequencediagram.png)

+### 2.1 CURL

-Invoke following curl command of the **'web-api'** microserivce.
+Now we invoke the following curl command of the **'web-api'** microservice.
 The IP is displayed as output of 'scripts/show-urls.sh'.

-Now we using the **‘web-api/v1/getmultiple‘** endpoint from CURL and from the web-app.

 ```sh
  curl http://YOUR_IP:31380/web-api/v1/getmultiple